The Overland: Great Southern Rail

 In November 1997, Australian National was sold and the passenger cars passed to Great Southern Rail Limited, which contracted National Rail to haul the services with NR class locomotives.
 On occasions, BL and 93 class locomotives hauled the service.
 In July 1998, the Wednesday and Saturday night journeys in each direction were cancelled, leaving the service operating five times per week in each direction.
 In May 1999, a new timetable was introduced but with previous intermediate stops omitted at Stawell, Murtoa, Nhill, Kaniva, Wolseley, Keith, Tintinara, Coonalpyn and Tailem Bend.
 Also in 1999, the train's maroon and silver livery was removed and replaced with a purely silver one, to match the Commonwealth Railways stainless steel carriage stock used on the Indian Pacific and The Ghan, with a new kookaburra logo.
 In May 2000, the service was reduced to four times weekly.
 However, with an accelerated journey time of 10 hours 30 minutes, the service was able to be operated by one set of passenger cars, operating to Melbourne in the day and to Adelaide overnight.
 Some of the largest Overland consists were run during this era; during the 2002 AFL finals, in which both the Adelaide Crows and Port Adelaide Power were competing, The Overland was built up to a record 32 carriages for the Preliminary Final round on 21 September.

 In May 2007, Great Southern Rail completed a $4m interior overhaul of the passenger cars (jointly funded by the South Australian and Victorian governments) and introduced a new blue, purple and green livery applied; the service had already been re-timetabled to operate three times weekly in daylight the previous year.
 A new running emu logo was also introduced.
-From August 2008, 12 seats per train were made available to passengers within Victoria at V/Line fares.
+From August 2008, 12 seats per train were made available to passengers within Victoria (between Southern Cross and Nhill) at V/Line fares.
 In October 2010, it was announced that the train would stop at Stawell.
 At the same time, the number of seats available on V/Line fares was increased to 64 per train.
 In August 2013, the three-times weekly service was reduced to twice-weekly.